Rayna Green

 Rayna Diane Green (born 1942) is an American curator and folklorist.
 She is Curator Emerita, in the Division of Cultural and Community Life at the National Museum of American History, Smithsonian Institution.

 Her research expertise is on American Indian representations, the history of American Indian women, American identity, and American foodways - topics which she has explored through exhibitions, published research, film making and music compilations.

 Early life and education

 Green was born in Dallas, Texas in 1942.
-She graduated with a B. A., in American Literature from Southern Methodist University in 1963 and then an M.A. in American Studies from the same institution in 1966.
-She undertook a Ph.D. in Folklore and American Studies at Indiana University, which she completed in 1973.
+She graduated with a B.A., in American Literature from Southern Methodist University in 1963 and then an M.A. in American Studies from the same institution in 1966.
+She undertook a Ph.D. in Folklore and American Studies at Indiana University Bloomington, which she completed in 1973.
 Green was the first American Indian to receive a Ph.D. in that field.

 Between 1964 and 1966, Green was a Peace Corps Volunteer in Ethiopia.